McDonald and Giles: Background and recording

 Ian McDonald and Michael Giles were members of the original King Crimson line-up, and were featured performers on the band's debut album, In the Court of the Crimson King (1969).
-Both left the group at the end of its first United States tour in 1969, although Giles appeared on the second King Crimson album, In the Wake of Poseidon (1970), as a session musician.
+Both left the group at the end of its first United States tour in early 1970, although Giles agreed to play on the second King Crimson album, In the Wake of Poseidon (1970).
 Two other King Crimson members also worked on McDonald and Giles: Peter Giles and Peter Sinfield.

 The music on McDonald and Giles emulates many of the pastoral and musically complex elements of King Crimson, while generally avoiding that band's darker tendencies.
 The song "Flight of the Ibis" has a melody and rhythm similar to King Crimson's "Cadence and Cascade," with different lyrics.
 The album contains a guest appearance by Steve Winwood, playing organ and piano on "Turnham Green".
 Winwood's group Traffic were working on John Barleycorn Must Die at Island Studios at the same time.

 Michael Giles' drum solo in "Tomorrow's People – The Children of Today" has been sampled by a number of rap and hip-hop artists, most notably the Beastie Boys, on the track "Body Movin'", from the album Hello Nasty.

 The first CD edition was released in Japan in the early 1990s.
 It came in both jewel box and paper sleeve versions.
 This version was the same as the original vinyl but was mastered from a tape copy several generations removed from the original master.
 In 2002 the group members authorised a revised version of the CD with improved sound.
 The revised version can be recognised by the use of green lettering on the cover instead of pink.
 A phrase near the beginning of "Suite in C" has slightly different lyrics.
 Some of the tracks of the 2002 edition have very minor editing.
 There are a few slightly different segues in the song "Birdman" and the sections of this song are marked as separate tracks on the CD.